How many of us go about our lives taking things personally and creating drama and suffering from it?

 Our beliefs come from how we were raised in childhood and in adult life they come from where we have been putting our attention… friends, social media, tv, the career we choose, etc..

 This creates our perceptions, as a result, drives our behaviours/actions and creates our individual world.

-How many times have we said, ‘we can agree to disagree’, and then walk away having inner conflict?
-Our minds start to create an inner war inside our head exhausting us and depleting us of energy and we can become the victim … and then make assumptions… (read my post on assumptions here)
+How many times have we said, ‘we can agree to disagree’, and then walk away still having inner conflict?
+Our minds start to create an inner war inside our head exhausting us and depleting us of our energy and we can become the victim … and then make assumptions…

-If we all began with exploring where the trauma or self-worth wounds originated from (for me it was childhood/teen years) and make an effort to heal this we could go about our lives with a whole different perspective … (for me, that meant unlearning ALL my beliefs)
+If we all began with exploring where the trauma or self-worth wounds originated from and make an effort to clear this we could go about our lives with a whole different perspective … (for me, that meant unlearning ALL my beliefs)

 We give so much of our power away when we take things personally.
 We attach our need to be right and win to feel validated.